Colds, Allergies, and Everything Else That Affects Your Voice

 "Forget dryness," you're saying, "It's throat gunk that drives me crazy!"
 If you are positive that your vocal and dietary habits aren't causing the extra mucous, then you may have allergies to dusts and pollens in the air.
 You should also rule out chronic sinus infection as the culprit, but more likely it's allergies.
 I'd guess that 60% of my students have had minor to big time allergies.
 The allergy starts in your nose, you get postnasal drip which reaches and irritates your vocal cords, and boom--gunk.
 Gargling with salt or baking soda and warm water can clear some of the gunk: baking soda is gentler.
 Use 1/4 teaspoon salt or baking soda per cup of warm water, take a small amount in your mouth, and gargle on a high pitch so your vocal cords rise closer to the gargling action.
 You can also snort this mixture or use a Neti pot to clean out your nose, but if you do that make sure to use sterilized water [boil it first then let it cool].

-An easy allergy prevention method is to line your nose with Vaseline or "un-petroleum jelly" (available in health food stores) after you've snorted the above mixture or used a saline spray.
-Do this in the morning before you go outside and the pollens assault you.
+An easy allergy prevention method is to line your nose with Vaseline or "un-petroleum jelly" (available in health food stores or google it) after you've snorted the above mixture or used a saline spray.
+Do this in the morning before you go outside where the pollen can assault you.
+2020 update: a voice doctor told me this method in 1995, but I just heard from an allergist that Vaseline is toxic to the lungs.
+You would be fine if the Vaseline stays on the inside of your nostrils, but if you accidentally snorted it that could be dangerous.
+So perhaps a Vaseline substitute is the safer choice.

 Allergy remedies abound, so you'll need to decide whether you prefer western medicine or alternative remedies like acupuncture and homeopathy.
 If you want to go the traditional path, watch out for antihistamines like Claritin since they can out your vocal cords along with your nose.
 Many students of mine have had success with OTC allergy meds like Claritin, but they had to experiment with different ones (and dosages) to find one that dried them up, but not too much.
 If you use a nasal spray, aim it up in your nose, not back, so the spray doesn't trickle down your throat to your vocal cords.
 I've also heard from voice doctors that Singulair is the only allergy medicine that doesn't dry out your chords—but available in a generic form now so it's less expensive than it used to be.
 I prefer alternative remedies since every allergy med I've tried has dried me up too much.